 Macquarie Group Limited is a publicly-traded (ASX:MQG) for-profit global investment bank that describes itself as “a global provider of banking, financial, advisory, investment and funds management services.”
 Part of the international business, Macquarie Infrastructure Company, LLC, is a Delaware, Maryland limited liability company that is publicly traded in the United States (NYSE: MIC).
 The investment banking service and its numerous subsidiaries are involved in privatization of government assets across the board, including: toll roads, airports and airport related infrastructure, bulk liquid storage, ports, communications, media, electricity and gas distribution, water utilities, renewable energy, and rail and ferry assets across 25 countries.
-The international group had revenues of $8.1 billion in the fiscal year ending March 31, 2014.
-The U.S. LLC had revenues of $1 billion in the fiscal year ending December 31, 2013.
-On May 2, 2014, Macquarie Group announced a net profit of $1.18 billion (A$1.6 billion) in its latest report, up 27 percent since March of 2013.
+According to its 2015 Annual Report, Macquarie's investment bank attained $359 billion (A$486 billion) in assets under management as of March 31, 2015.
+The group posted a net profit of $1.18 billion (A$1.6 billion) in its latest report, up 27 percent since March of 2014.

 According to a 2009 report by the non-profit research group U.S. PIRG on the privatization of toll roads: